cardano-foundation/cf-cardano-ballot/README.md

   - [voting-ledger-follower-app](backend-services/voting-ledger-follower-app) - Ledger Follower Application that is listening to the Cardano blockchain to fetch information about event data and user stake amounts in case of stake-based voting.
   - [voting-verification-app](backend-services/voting-verification-app) - Application to be used by the community / voters to independently verify and check vote proofs.

-- [ui](ui) - Contains React.JS frontend code apps to cast votes / display voting results:
+- [ui](ui) - Contains React applications for Cardano Ballopt event user interfaces:
-  - [cip-1694](ui/cip-1694) - Front-end application for the CIP-1694 voting event.
+  - [cip-1694](ui/cip-1694) - Frontend application for the CIP-1694 pre-ratification polling event.
-  - [summit-2023](ui/summit-2023) - Front-end application for the Cardano Summit 2023 Awards voting.
+  - [summit-2023](ui/summit-2023) - Frontend application for the Cardano Summit 2023 Awards voting.

 ## Creating a Cardano Ballot Event
 ### Voting Admin App